Purepoint/jira-pr-autofill/README.md

 - Select the folder containing the extension.

 ## Usage
-Just click the JIRA icon in the toolbar.
+Just click the JIRA icon in the toolbar or use the following keyboard shortcuts:
+- Alt+A - Autofill title and description
+- Alt+L - Autofill description

 It works only if the name of the branch starts with the ID of the card (e. g., `HWS-2694-broken-fr-pages`).